adammaus/adammaus.github.io/_posts/2011-07-10-lyapunov-spectra-of-inverted-discrete-dynamical-systems.md

 ![Invert the Jacobian](/assets/imgs/2011-07-10-lyapunov-spectra-of-inverted-discrete-dynamical-systems/image-10.png)
 {:.max-width-50-percent}

 The last issue that needs to be solved is generating data for the system.
 Since the system is inverted, the system has most likely turned from an attractor to a repellor and thus any trajectory will wander off to infinity.
-Therefore, we use the forward system&#8217;s equations and use the linearizations for the inverted system to estimate the Lyapunov spectrum.
+Therefore, we use the forward system's equations and use the linearizations for the inverted system to estimate the Lyapunov spectrum.
 You can use the following [Python program](/2011/03/lyapunov-spectrum-for-invertible-maps/) and plug in the code above to see an example.